nadsbuhdha/portfolio-project-4/README.md

 # Testing

 ### Google developer tools
 Google chrome developer tools were utilised throughout the building of this website.
-Elements on the page were maniuplated through the google developer tools and then implemented permanently
+Elements on the page were manipulated through the google developer tools and then implemented permanently.

 ### Manual Testing
 Different browsers were used to test the site to ensure cross compatibility including :